skier233/nsfw_ai_model_server/README.md

   - As these AI models progress and more models are released covering additional tags, the data will be useful for content recommendation systems.
 These will allow you to find new content that aligns with your interests based on what you already like.

 ## Available Tags
+The main difference between the free model and the patreon models is the number of supported tags.
+See the supported tags of the free and Patreon models below along with a rough plan for future tags that will be added in the future:
 - [List of Currently Supported Tags](https://docs.google.com/spreadsheets/d/1MbULbXaUMjvuGo066SuPaJVjBSSA57jhS3DAtvWNpwI/edit?usp=sharing)
 - [*Rough Draft* List of Future Tags](https://docs.google.com/spreadsheets/d/13dFiZDMqpoaeOWo-M4LBweOAwkcmetgzYHMdqGIK328/edit?usp=sharing)